GDALWARP(1) GDAL GDALWARP(1)

 when no outliers can be detected.
 The tolerance is passed to

 adjust when a GCP will be eliminated.
-Not that GCP refinement
+Note that GCP

 -te <xmin> <ymin> <xmax> <ymax>